 Her grandchildren lovingly called her Deane Deane.
 She leaves sixteen grandchildren; Ollie, Seth (Jen Motsch), and Lila (Stephen McNair) Newton; George Nick (Lee Branum), Mary Kathryn, and Beth Anne (Spenser McClendon) Autrey; Rhett, Katie, Krista, and Austin Autrey; Jessica (Shannon MacArthur), Melissa (Reed Brownell), Rachel, and Cari Autrey; Ella and Max Autrey.
 She also leaves behind twelve beloved great-grandchildren, her adored only living sister, Jackie Chandler Autrey, and many nieces and nephews.

 Pall Bearers will be Ollie Newton, Seth Newton, Russell Motsch, George Nick Autrey, Rhett Autrey, Austin Autrey, Max Autrey, Sam Brownell and Van Newton.

 In lieu of flowers, memorials can be made to the Fort Dale Cemetery Association c/o First Citizens Bank.

-To send flowers to Deane's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Deane C. Autrey, please visit our floral store.